Track multiple projects in one place with a reusable template that helps you assign owners, set deadlines, monitor progress, and coordinate teams.

 Coordinate Agile project management by connecting work to sprints when necessary.

-In short, project tracker templates help you reduce work about work, so your team spends less time deciding how to track projects and more time moving them forward.
+In short, project tracker templates help you reduce busywork, so your team spends less time deciding how to track projects and more time moving them forward.

 Create your project tracker template.
 Build your project tracker template in Asana and add sections for phases, workflows, and deliverables.
 Giving it structure helps you streamline setup for every new team project tracker.